eanagel/RealmCombineMVVM/README.md

         lazy var canAddPerson = Publishers.CombineLatest(self.firstName, self.lastName).map({ !$0.0.isEmpty && !$0.1.isEmpty }).eraseToAnyPublisher()

 Note that while validation libraries exist, they tend to push validation out to the View layer which violates the basic principle of MVVM (business logic shouldn't be embedded in the View.)
-Generally speaking. validation logic should be handled in the ViewModel (using Combine in our case) and presented in the View.
+Generally speaking, validation logic should be handled in the ViewModel (using Combine in our case) and presented in the View.

 ## Data Binding Support

 In order to make data binding from the ViewModel to the View cleaner and simpler a data binding operator has been introduced: `*=` (pronounced "binds to").
-In general the left hand side of the bind operator is receiving data from the right hand side.
+The left hand side of the bind operator is receiving data from the right hand side.
 Generally speaking, it allows binding Publishers to UIKit values, although there is additional support for UITableView
-(See Table View Binding.)
+(See Table View Binding) as well as binding values back to the ViewModel.

 The easiest way to understand what is happening is to start with how data binding with Combine might be done using existing API's.
-You might use the following to bind first and last name Publishers in your View Model to UILabels:
+You might use the following to bind first and last name Publishers in your ViewModel to UILabel's text property:

         @IBOutlet weak var firstName: UILabel!
         @IBOutlet weak var lastName: UILabel!